asleepace/asleepace.com/src/content/blog/try.md

 typeof result // Result<Promise<number[]>>
 ```

 The problem here is that the promise is now inside our result and thus needs to be unpacked before we can call await.
 However, this also causes another issue as calling await on the result value can throw!
-Instead what we would like is for the return type to be `Promise<Result<number[]>>` like so
+Instead what we would like is for the return type to be `Promise<Result<number[]>>` like so:

 ```ts
 const [data, error] = await tryCatch(async () => {